docker-flow/docker-flow-monitor/docs/article.md

     go-demo_main
 ```

 > Normally, you should have labels defined inside your stack file.
-However, since we'll do quite a few iterations with different values, we'll updating the service instead modifying the stack file.
+However, since we'll do quite a few iterations with different values, we'll be updating the service instead modifying the stack file.

 The label `com.df.alertName` is the name of the alert.
 It will be prefixed with the name of the service stripped from underscores and dashes (`godemomem`).
 That way, unique alert name is guaranteed.